isabella232/Bitcamp-React/week2/script/livestream-script.md

 2. In Queries.js create an `<h3>` for a question and a `<p>` for an answer
 3. Pass in a `question` and `answer` into each Queries instance

-Do one of these yourselves and the exercise is gonna be...

 **Pass Object to Props**

 You're probably gonna be passing some JSON in from an API call.
 This is also a lot of info to pass together so lets turn it into an object.